bfoley13/AKS/website/blog/2026-04-15-rag-qdrant-autoindexer/index.md

 - Tests: Were existing tests updated or meaningful new tests added?
 - Completeness: Did the patch propagate changes across all required call sites and dependent paths?

 This evaluation uses the PR diff as the reference implementation.
-That is not a perfect trut.
+That isn't a perfect ground truth.
 PRs reflect iterative discussion and may not represent the only or final correct solution.
-Here, it serves as a proxy for ‘what human contributors converged on under review constraints.’
+Here, it serves as a proxy for "what human contributors converged on under review constraints."

 ## The Scoreboard